KoKoLates/QT_learning/note/Painter.md

 painter.setBrush(QBrush(linearGradient));
 painter.drawRect(10, 10, 50, 50); //draw a reactangle from (10,10) to (50,50) with linearGradient
 ```
-Then could create a rectangle from (10,10) to (50,50) that with linearGradient with white color in start-point, green in mid-point and black in the end.
+Then could create a rectangle from (10,10) to (50,50) that with linearGradient that white color in start-point, green in mid-point and black in the end.
 From the code above, we could know that the four parameter of the `QLinearGradient` is the 2D position of start point and end point.
 Ones could rewrite the code like :
 ```cpp
 QLinearGradient linearGradient(QPoint(0,0), QPoint(100,100));
 // or using QPointF to store the coordinate postion in float data and display the gradient more accurately
 ```

 ### QPen
 Used to draw the edges of geometric figures, composed of parameters such as color, width, line style.
 QPen contains different properties such as brush, width, style, capStyle and joinStyle.
 #### Brush